 Keep all the information related to your technology architecture in a document or spreadsheet so you can easily review.

 5. Establish your metrics

 Measurement is an essential part of any strategy, and without it, you will be unable to identify any gaps or weaknesses.
-You need to make sure that IT strategy is functional and cost-effective.
+You need to make sure that the IT strategy is functional and cost-effective.
 In order to do this, you should identify KPIs you can use to analyse performance over time.
-It is important to track a range of metrics as this can help your business to be more proactive in identifying and solving issues (e.g. resolving performance issues before they impact end users).
+It is important to track a range of metrics as this can help your business to be more proactive in identifying and solving issues (e.g. resolving performance issues before they impact end-users).

 Some examples of metrics you may wish to track include:

 - Budget variance – Actual costs vs. budgeted costs

 - Resource cost – The average cost of a technology resource

 - Project delivery – The percentage of projects delivered “on time”.
 You may also want to track project satisfaction by using a set survey to solicit feedback from business partners

 - Project cost – The percentage of projects delivered within budget